elegant-scipy/elegant-scipy/markdown/ch4.markdown

 equation that led to several breakthroughs in the early 1800s.
-Whom exactly among Clairaut, Lagrange, Euler, Gauss and D'Alembert we should thank is not exactly clear, but Gauss was the first to describe the fast Fourier transform (an algorithm for computing the Discrete Fourier Transform, popularized by Cooley and Tukey in 1965).
+Whom exactly among Clairaut, Lagrange, Euler, Gauss and D'Alembert we should thank is not exactly clear, but Gauss was the first to describe the fast Fourier transform (an algorithm for computing the discrete Fourier transform, popularized by Cooley and Tukey in 1965).
 Joseph Fourier, after whom the transform is named, first claimed that *arbitrary* periodic functions can be expressed as a sum of trigonometric functions.

 ## Implementation

-The Discrete Fourier Transform functionality in SciPy lives in the `scipy.fftpack`` module.
+The discrete Fourier transform functionality in SciPy lives in the `scipy.fftpack`` module.
 Among other things, it provides the following DFT-related functionality:

- - ``fft``, ``fft2``, ``fftn``: Compute the Discrete Fourier Transform using the Fast Fourier Transform algorithm
+ - ``fft``, ``fft2``, ``fftn``: Compute the discrete Fourier transform using the Fast Fourier Transform algorithm
  - ``ifft``, ``ifft2``, ``ifftn``: Compute the inverse of the DFT
  - ``dct``, ``idct``, ``dst``, ``idst``: Compute the cosine and sine transforms, and their inverses.
  - ``fftshift``, ``ifftshift``: Shift the zero-frequency component to the center of the spectrum and back, respectively (more about that soon)
- - ``fftfreq``: Return the Discrete Fourier Transform sample frequencies
+ - ``fftfreq``: Return the discrete Fourier transform sample frequencies

 This is complemented by the following functions in NumPy: